Tschucki/pr0p0ll/README.md

 * Vue
 * TailwindCSS

-## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/pr0p0ll/pr0p0ll/issues/new) to discuss it, or directly create a pull request.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Tschucki/pr0p0ll/issues/new) to discuss it, or directly create a pull request.
 * Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com/pr0p0ll/pr0p0ll/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+* Please also read through the [Code Of Conduct](https://github.com/Tschucki/pr0p0ll/blob/main/.github/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request